25 Bracka Street

 We proved that commonly used measures of fuel poverty (LIHC, subjective measure) answer different aspects of fuel poverty: lack of thermal comfort, difficulties in paying energy bills, low income and poor living conditions.
 Thus, depending on the choice of measure, different groups of Polish households are at greatest risk.

-During the first session of the seminar the experts in the fields of Social Policy, Sociology and Energy will comment our research.
-Then, during the second session, we will discuss the place of fuel poverty in public policy.
-The following speakers confirmed their participation in a panel discussion: Mr Bartosz Marczuk, Undersecretary of State at Ministry of Family, Labour and Social Policy, Mr Zbigniew Bondarczuk (Ministry of Infrastructure and Construction), Mr Arkadiusz Szymański (Ministry of Energy), Ms Anna Bednarska (Energy Regulatory Office), and Mr Bolesław Meluch (The Polish Bank Association), Jacek Grunt-Mejer (The Municipal Office of Warsaw).
-The discussion will focus on the role of government and local governments in eradicating fuel poverty and possible modifications of existing policy instruments.
+During the first session of the seminar the experts in the fields of Social Policy, Sociology and Energy commented our research.
+Then, during the second session, we were discussing the place of fuel poverty in public policy.
+In a panel discussion took part: Ms Anna Bednarska (Energy Regulatory Office), Mr Zbigniew Bondarczuk (Ministry of Infrastructure and Construction), Mr Marcin Chrapek (Ministry of Family, Labour and Social Policy), Jacek Grunt-Mejer (The Municipal Office of Warsaw), Mr Bolesław Meluch (The Polish Bank Association) and Mr Arkadiusz Szymański (Ministry of Energy).
+The discussion focused on the role of government and local governments in eradicating fuel poverty and possible modifications of existing policy instruments.